 - Initializing the class with the filename of a MadMiner HDF5 file (the output of mad-miner.core.MadMiner.save()) - Adding one or multiple event samples produced by MadGraph and Pythia in LHEProcessor.add_sample(). - Running Delphes on the samples that require it through LHEProcessor.run_delphes(). - Optionally, smearing functions for all visible particles can be defined with LHEProcessor.set smearing(). - Defining observables through LHEProcessor.add_observable() or LHEProcessor.add_observable_from_function().
-A simple set of default observables is provided in LHEProcessor.add_default_observables() - Optionally, cuts can be set with LHEProcessor.add_cut() - Calculating the observables from the Delphes ROOT files with LHEProcessor.analyse_delphes_samples() - Saving the results with LHEProcessor.save()
+A simple set of default observables is provided in LHEProcessor.add_default_observables() - Optionally, cuts can be set with LHEProcessor.add_cut() - Optionally, efficiencies can be set with LHEProcessor.add_efficiency() - Calculating the observables from the Delphes ROOT files with LHEProcessor.analyse_delphes_samples() - Saving the results with LHEProcessor.save()